sandipsubba/AzureSentinelLabProject/README.md

 <br />
 <h2></h2>

-The following picture showed the addition of the Watchlist configuration in my log repository using `_GetWatchlist(“GeographicIP”)`.
+The following picture showed the addition of the Watchlist configuration in my log repository using `_GetWatchlist("GeographicIP")`.
 With this setup, I was able to see the locations of the attackers.

 <img width="2560" height="1440" alt="9th" src="https://github.com/user-attachments/assets/aa742c6b-3e34-4556-b81c-2283a20ee4eb" />
 <br />